sprakash57/create-react-saga/README.md

 - JavaScript and TypeScript templates.
 - <a href="https://testing-library.com/docs/react-testing-library/intro/" target="_blank">React Testing Library </a> configured for unit testing with example test cases.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
-Thanks to [JSON placeholder](https://jsonplaceholder.typicode.com/) for their open source API.
+Thanks to <a href="https://jsonplaceholder.typicode.com/" target="_blank">JSON placeholder</a> for their open source API.
 - Constant maintenance and package updates.
 - Redux devtool integration with trace enabled.
-Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extension to track saga calls.
+Download browser extension to track saga calls.
+For example for Google Chrome you can find it over <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">here</a>.
 - Storybook.js to showcase your component ahead of feature development.

 ## 💻 Technology Stack

 - **React 17**
 - **Redux-Saga**
-- **React Router**
 - **ES6+**
 - **Webpack 5**
 - **Jest**